 Develop a Support Network

 International students are more vulnerable to feelings of isolation because of their distance from familiar people and practices.
-To minimize loneliness, join student or community group to make friends whom you can talk to when you feel overwhelmed.
+To minimize loneliness, join a student or community group to make friends whom you can talk to when you feel overwhelmed.

 Create Backup Plans

 Many issues can be handled by planning in advance.
-Work for the best case scenario, but have a backup plan for what you will do if circumstances throw you off guard.
+Work for the best-case scenario, but have a backup plan for what you will do if circumstances throw you off guard.